VCUWrightCenter/TopExApp/docs/tutorial_tweets.md

 This tutorial uses a random sample of public Tweets about COVID-19 from March-December 2020 to identify shifts in topics over the course of the pandemic.
 Upon completion of this tutorial you will be able to:

  * Import data via a set of text files.

- * Set clustering parameters and run an analysis.
+ * Set clustering parameters, run an analysis, and re-cluster data as needed.

- * Use the re-cluster functionality.

- * Be able to download results in a variety of formats.

- * Create and use a stopwords file to obtain more relevant results.
+ * Use a stopwords file.

- * Use a background corpus for your analysis.
+ * Use an expansion corpus.
  * Identify main topic shifts in COVID-19 Tweets between months.
+ * Download results.

 ### Input Files